AmarDange/Indo-German/README.md

 ### Tasks

-The tasks for the website development process was closely followed as mentioned in CI's Advanced Frontend React module "I Moments" walkthrough project.
+The tasks for the website development process was closely followed as mentioned in CI's Advanced Frontend React module "Moments" walkthrough project.
 The task is generally the developers step towards preparing the app.
 The tasks that I have followed during the development phase were carried out in this order.

 **Before Project Inception**